sosuisen/gitddb-site/docs/guide/about.md

 ## Pros and cons
 GitDocumentDB is compatible with Git that brings us distributed multi-primary databases and efficient CI/CD.
 It automates Git synchronization workflows by resolving revision conflicts, transactional and consistency conflicts.
 Typical synchronization patterns and diff-and-patch strategies solve them.
 Accessible CRUD and collection APIs for working with JSON reduce tasks.
+JavaScript/TypeScript API for Node.js and browser easily enables multi-platform.

 The throughput of GitDocumentDB is about the same as Git.
 It is not as fast as typical databases.
 However, it is beneficial for those who are developing offline-first applications using Git.